jenetics/jenetics/README.md

 ## Citations

+* Erich C. Teppan and Giacomo Da Col. <a href="http://ceur-ws.org/Vol-2252/paper4.pdf">Automatic Generation of Dispatching Rules for Large Job Shops by Means of Genetic Algorithms.</a> <em>CIMA 2018, International Workshop on Combinations of Intelligent Methods and Applications, </em></a> Nov.
+2018.
 * Pasquale Salzaa, Filomena Ferrucci. <a href="https://www.sciencedirect.com/science/article/pii/S0167739X17324147">Speed up genetic algorithms in the cloud using software containers.</a> <em>Future Generation Computer Systems, </em></a> Oct.
 2018.
 * Ghulam Mubashar Hassan and Mark Reynolds. <a href="https://easychair.org/publications/open/GRLP">Genetic Algorithms for Scheduling and Optimization of Ore Train Networks.</a> <em>GCAI-2018.
 4th Global Conference on Artificial Intelligence, </em></a> Sep.
 2018.
 * Drezewski, Rafal & Kruk, Sylwia & Makowka, Maciej.
 [The Evolutionary Optimization of a Company’s Return on Equity Factor: Towards the Agent-Based Bio-Inspired System Supporting Corporate Finance Decisions.](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8466578) <em>IEEE Access.
 6. 10.1109/ACCESS.2018.2870201, </em></a> Sep.
 2018.